 - 1. Obstruction of vehicular, bicycle, pedestrian, or other traffic; - 2.
 Obstruction of entrances or exits to buildings or driveways or impeding entry or exit from any building or parking lot or vehicular path; - 3.
 Violations of a law, rule, regulation, or ordinance, including but not limited to Sections 810.095, 877.13, or 871.01, Florida Statutes; - 4.
+Threats to passerby or use of fighting words, which are those words that by their mere utterance would tend to incite a reasonable person to violence or other breach of the peace; - 5.
+Threaten or call for harm to any person or group of people, whether present on campus or not, or make any credible threat that would cause the target of the threat to be in reasonable fear for his or her safety. - 6.
+Following, badgering, or forcibly detaining individuals; - 7.
+Wearing a mask, hood, or other device on College property whereby any portion of the face is so hidden, concealed, or covered as to conceal the identity of the wearer, if the wearer does so: - A. With the intent to deprive any person or class of persons of the equal protection of the laws or of equal privileges and immunities under the laws or for the purpose of preventing the constituted authorities of this state or any subdivision thereof from, or hindering them in, giving or securing to all persons within this state the equal protection of the laws; - B. With the intent, by force or threat of force, to injure, intimidate, or interfere with any person because of the person's exercise of any right secured by federal, state, or local law or to intimidate such person or any other person or any class of persons from exercising any right secured by federal, state, or local law; - C. With the intent to intimidate, threaten, abuse, or harass any other person; or - D. While she or he was engaged in conduct that could reasonably lead to the institution of a civil or criminal proceeding against her or him, with the intent of avoiding identification in such a proceeding. - 8.
+Interference with scheduled College classes, ceremonies or events, including memorials, dedications or classroom activities, whether indoors or outdoors; - 9.
+Damage to property, including grass, shrubs, trees, or other landscaping;

-Threats to passerby or use of fighting words, which are those words that by their mere utterance inflict violence or would tend to incite a reasonable person to violence or other breach of the peace; - 5.
-Following, badgering, or forcibly detaining individuals; - 6.
-Interference with scheduled College classes, ceremonies or events, including memorials, dedications or classroom activities, whether indoors or outdoors; - 7.
-Damage to property, including grass, shrubs, trees, or other landscaping; - 8.
-Utilization of sound amplification, including bullhorns, except within sound limits that will not disrupt normal College operations; - 9.
-Use of placards, banners, or signs that are dangerous or cause obstruction as described in subsections 1 and 2 above; - 10.
-Engaging in expressive activities in prohibited or restricted areas as defined in Sections I.A. and I.B. above; - 11.
-Any other interference with normal College operations beyond a minor, brief, or fleeting nonviolent disruption that is isolated or brief in duration; or - 12.
+- 10. Utilization of sound amplification, including bullhorns, except within sound limits that will not disrupt normal College operations; - 11.
+Conducting Expressive Activities during hours outside of the regular hours of College operation; - 12.
+Setting up or placing any encampment, tents or other equipment designed for, or intended as, overnight sleeping accommodations; - 13.
+Use of placards, banners, or signs that are dangerous or cause obstruction as described in subsections 1 and 2 above; - 14.
+Engaging in expressive activities in prohibited or restricted areas as defined in Sections I.A. and I.B. above; - 15.
+Any other interference with normal College operations beyond a minor, brief, or fleeting nonviolent disruption that is isolated or brief in duration; or - 16.
 Any other conduct or activity not protected by the First Amendment to the United States Constitution and Article I of the Florida Constitution.